Athens Acropolis Museum

 How to get there

-Tours: Discover the Acropolis Museum with an organized tour, starting from 61.20 euros.
+Tours: Discover the Acropolis Museum with an organized tour.

-On foot: As the Acropolis Museum is located in a central area of Athens, it can be easily reached on foot from Acropolis metro station.
+On foot: As the Acropolis Museum is located in a central area of Athens, it can be easily reached on foot from the Akropoli Metro Station.

-By metro: The closest metro station is “Acropolis” on line 2.
+By metro: The closest metro station is Akropoli (Red Line).
 Note that the Acropolis Museum is located within a 3-minute walking distance from the metro.
 Get a map of the metro here.

-By bus/trolleybus: The closest bus stop is “Mouseio Acropolis” of the bus line 230.
+By bus/trolleybus: The closest bus stop is "Mousio Akropolis" (Bus line 230).
 The Acropolis Museum is located within a 3-minute walking distance from the bus stop.
 Check the routes and the official timetables on OASA Telematics.

 Map